schuchert/schuchert.github.io/_posts/2026-04-30-I Stochasticinator:SomaticOSEngine.md

       connection: "The P2P handshake is initiating, awaiting the final ACK packet.
 The relational field is charged with potential.
 The fractal pattern is drawn but not yet filled.
 Execute the final transition."
     }
   };

-  const BASE = {
-    1: ["The Creative", "Pure yang energy.
-Initiative, creative force, heaven."],
-    2: ["The Receptive", "Pure yin energy.
-Receptivity, yielding, earth."],
-    3: ["Difficulty at the Beginning", "Initial challenges, chaos before order."],
-    4: ["Youthful Folly", "Inexperience, beginner's mind.
-Trusting the process."],
-    5: ["Waiting (Nourishment)", "Calculated delay, gathering strength for the right moment."],
-    6: ["Conflict", "Friction, opposition, arguing.
-Seeking mediation over victory."],
-    7: ["The Army", "Discipline, organized force, strategic movement."],
-    8: ["Holding Together", "Unification, seeking complementary alliances."],
-    9: ["Small Taming", "Gentle restraint, accumulating small victories over time."],
-    10: ["Treading", "Conduct, careful steps, stepping on the tail of the tiger."],
-    11: ["Peace", "Harmony, heaven and earth communicating perfectly."],
-    12: ["Standstill", "Stagnation, blocked energy, temporary separation."],
-    13: ["Fellowship", "Community, shared goals, organizing in the open."],
-    14: ["Great Possession", "Abundance, wealth, holding power with modesty."],
-    15: ["Modesty", "Humility, leveling extremes, the mountain within the earth."],
-    16: ["Enthusiasm", "Inspiration, gathering energy, the thunder responding to the earth."],
-    17: ["Following", "Adaptation, moving with the current rather than against it."],
-    18: ["Work on What Has Been Spoiled", "Repair, fixing systemic decay, ancestral healing."],
-    19: ["Approach", "Advancement, the rise of positive energy, spring approaching."],
-    20: ["Contemplation", "Viewing objectively, seeing the macro pattern."],
-    21: ["Biting Through", "Overcoming obstacles, decisive action, establishing justice."],
-    22: ["Grace", "Beauty, form, the aesthetic presentation of inner truth."],
-    23: ["Splitting Apart", "Deterioration, stripping away the obsolete."],
-    24: ["Return", "The turning point, the darkest hour passing, renewal."],
-    25: ["Innocence", "Unexpected outcomes, acting without hidden motives."],
-    26: ["Great Taming", "Holding massive potential energy, restraint of the strong."],
-    27: ["Corners of the Mouth", "Nourishment, paying attention to what enters and exits the system."],
-    28: ["Preponderance of the Great", "Structural stress, the ridgepole sagging under weight."],
-    29: ["The Abysmal", "Deep water, navigating danger through constant flow."],
-    30: ["The Clinging", "Fire, illumination, finding the proper fuel to burn."],
-    31: ["Influence", "Mutual attraction, the spark of initial connection."],
-    32: ["Duration", "Consistency, endurance, the stable marriage of forces."],
-    33: ["Retreat", "Strategic withdrawal, pulling back to preserve strength."],
-    34: ["Great Power", "Raw strength, avoiding the trap of ramming the hedge."],
-    35: ["Progress", "Rapid expansion, clarity, the sun rising over the earth."],
-    36: ["Darkening of the Light", "Concealing one's brilliance in hostile environments."],
-    37: ["The Family", "Internal structure, roles, the foundation of macro society."],
-    38: ["Opposition", "Polarity, finding unity in divergence."],
-    39: ["Obstruction", "A physical block, needing to pivot rather than push."],
-    40: ["Deliverance", "Release of tension, untying the knot, a thunderstorm clearing the air."],
-    41: ["Decrease", "Simplification, removing excess to find the core."],
-    42: ["Increase", "Expansion, blessing, pouring from the full to the empty."],
-    43: ["Breakthrough", "Resolution, the water bursting the dam, stating truth openly."],
-    44: ["Coming to Meet", "Unexpected encounters, a powerful external element entering."],
-    45: ["Gathering Together", "Massing of forces, finding the central unifying principle."],
-    46: ["Pushing Upward", "Vertical growth, the tree rising from the earth."],
-    47: ["Oppression", "Exhaustion, the lake dried up, relying on inner strength."],
-    48: ["The Well", "The inexhaustible source, foundational truth that does not change."],
-    49: ["Revolution", "Molting, shedding the old skin, a systemic paradigm shift."],
-    50: ["The Cauldron", "Transformation, alchemy, cooking raw elements into higher sustenance."],
-    51: ["The Arousing", "Shock, sudden thunder, waking up the dormant system."],
-    52: ["Keeping Still", "Meditation, the mountain, stopping the internal dialogue."],
-    53: ["Development", "Gradual progress, the tree growing step by step on the mountain."],
-    54: ["The Marrying Maiden", "Subordinate position, recognizing where one lacks leverage."],
-    55: ["Abundance", "Peak energy, the zenith of the cycle, acting with full clarity."],
-    56: ["The Wanderer", "Moving through foreign environments, maintaining low overhead."],
-    57: ["The Gentle", "Wind, wood, penetrating slowly and persistently."],
-    58: ["The Joyous", "Lake, communication, finding the joy in shared exchange."],
-    59: ["Dispersion", "Dissolving blockages, ice melting over water."],
-    60: ["Limitation", "Boundaries, defining the edges of the container."],
-    61: ["Inner Truth", "Absolute sincerity, the hollow center that resonates."],
-    62: ["Preponderance of the Small", "Focusing on details, the flying bird leaving only its shadow."],
-    63: ["After Completion", "Order achieved, the fragile balance requiring vigilance."],
-    64: ["Before Completion", "The final threshold, gathering momentum for the final leap."]
-  };

-  const HEXAGRAMS = {};
-  for (let i = 1; i <= 64; i++) {
-    HEXAGRAMS[i] = CURATED[i] || {
-      name: BASE[i][0],
-      traditional: BASE[i][1],
-      meatMechanic: PENDING,
-      somatic: PENDING,
-      connection: PENDING
-    };
-  }

   const LENSES = [
     { key: "traditional",  label: "1.
 The Traditional Lens",   modifier: "traditional" },